fangggf/fangggf.github.io/_news/announcement_9.md

 related_posts: false
 ---

-🚀 **I'll be at NeurIPS 2024 in Vancouver and it would be great to meet up if you're available!**
+🚀 **I'll be at NeurIPS 2024 in Vancouver.
+It would be great to meet up if you're available!**